 This post contains affiliate links.
 Please see disclosure for more information

-I found this book at a local Goodwill store when I was wedding planning and searching for some vintage décor.
+I found this book at a local Goodwill store while I was wedding planning and searching for some vintage décor.
 While making my way through, I thought it’d be neat to find a book I could print images over, similar to these.
 Instead, I found a copy of The Encyclopedia of Flower Gardening for $1.99.
 Even if it gave me nothing of intellectual value, looking through the images for inspiration was worth the price.

 As cartoon-esque as these drawings are they are still a resource for a beginning grower to visualize where their plants are in the growing cycle.

 There is a whole chapter on roses that I can’t wait to read!
 It breaks down the different classifications, physical features, and growth requirements.